Andy4495/Energia-MultiTasking/README.md

 ## Installation

 Download the Source code (zip) file from the Assets area of the [Releases][10] page.
-Then, from the Arduino GUI, select the `Sketch->Include Library->Add ZIP Library` menu to install the library.
+Then, from the Arduino IDE, select the `Sketch->Include Library->Add ZIP Library` menu to install the library.

 ## Usage